GenericMappingTools/GMT.jl/docs/src/modules.md

 keyword of both *grdimage* and *psscale* modules.
 The final image is made up of two layers, the first one is the part created by *grdimage*, which is complemented by the color scale plot performed by *psscale*.
 But since this was an appending operation we **HAD** to use the **!** form.
-This form tells *GMT* tho append to a previous initiated image.
+This form tells *GMT* to append to a previous initiated image.
 The image layer cake is finalized by the *show=true* keyword.
 If our example had more layers, we would have used the same rule: second on layers use the **!** construct and the last is signaled by *show=true*.